smartystreets/goconvey/README.md

 Skipping `So` Assertions:
 -------------------------

-Changing a `So` to `SkipSo` prevents the execution of that assertion.
+Similar to `SkipConvey`, changing a `So` to `SkipSo` prevents the execution of that assertion.
 The report will show that the assertion was skipped.

 ```go
 Convey("1 Should Equal 2", func() {